grasshopper47/NFTOpt/readme.md

 `npm run deploy`

-Addresses of deployed contracts are outputted by `deploy.ts` in _addresses.json_ when successful
+When successful, the addresses of deployed contracts by `scripts/deploy.ts` are outputted in `./addresses.json`

 <br />
 <br />